rebeccareedel/FrogJump-Unity-2D-Platformer/README.md

 # FrogJump

-A 2D platformer game developed in C# for game logic using Unity!
+A 2D platformer game developed in C# using Unity!
 I created my own frog sprites using Procreate.